-1 The continued impact of a reduction in moving and handling (fine and gross motor skills) especially for EYFS and KS1 2 Children are entering school not ready for learning within the prime areas of EYFS.
-3 Increase of SEMH issues, particularly lack of resilience and self-esteem which is affecting children's ability to form positive relationships as well as having a negative impact on attainment and progress 4 Low family income may restrict the opportunities and experiences that can be offered out of school 5 Family circumstances which can affect children's ability to concentrate and focus on their learning and adversely affects mental health and well-being 6 The reduced attendance due to the attitude towards the importance of education.
-7 The lack of Cultural Capital which impacts on social interaction and communication skills for children in EYFS.
+Challenge number Detail of challenge 1 The continued impact of a reduction in moving and handling (fine and gross motor skills) especially for EYFS and KS1 which is impacting their writing further up the school 2 Children are entering school not ready for learning within the prime areas of EYFS.
+3 Increase of SEMH issues, particularly lack of resilience and self-esteem which is affecting children's ability to form positive relationships as well as having a negative impact on attainment and progress 4 Increase of defiant behaviours which are leading to extreme emotional outbursts which is having an impact on learning 5 Increased need for sensory feedback is being demonstrated by a number of children.
+6 Increase of need in SaLT, communication and Interaction needs.
+This is having an impact on children's Cognition and Learning and SEMH needs.
+7 There has been a steady decline in the number of children in KS1 meeting expected outcomes in reading.
+This limits their academic achievement.
+8 The reduced attendance due to the attitude towards the importance of education.